 The parents and teacher establish goals based on the child's progress in class and at home.
 The teacher shares information about program activities and training opportunities.
-Home visits and parent/teacher conferences provide opportunities for teachers and parents to help children develop skills they will need in kindergarten.
-Home visits should be scheduled for approximately an hour and a half at the parent's home.
-Parent/teacher conferences are half an hour at the child's school.
+Home visits and parent teacher conferences provide opportunities for teachers and parents to help children develop skills they will need in kindergarten.
+Home visits should be scheduled for approximately an hour.

+Parent teacher conferences are half an hour held at the school in October and February.